dotnet/orleans-docs/src/docs/grains/external_tasks_and_grains.md

    {
         // Grab the Orleans task scheduler
         var orleansTs = TaskScheduler.Current;
+        var fooGrain = this.GrainFactory.GetGrain<IFooGrain>(0);
         Task<int> t1 = Task.Run(async () =>
         {
              // This code runs on the thread pool scheduler, not on Orleans task scheduler Assert.AreNotEqual(orleansTS, TaskScheduler.Current);
-             // You can do whatever you need to do here.
-Now let's say you need to make a grain call.
-             Task<Task<int>> t2 = Task.Factory.StartNew(() =>
-             {
-                // This code runs on the Orleans task scheduler since we specified the scheduler: orleansTs.
-                Assert.AreEqual(orleansTS, TaskScheduler.Current);
-                return GrainFactory.GetGrain<IFooGrain>(0).MakeGrainCall();
-             }, CancellationToken.None, TaskCreationOptions.None, scheduler: orleansTs);

-             int res = await (await t2); // double await, unrelated to Orleans, just part of TPL APIs.
+             int res = await fooGrain.MakeGrainCall();

-             // This code runs back on the thread pool scheduler, not on the Orleans task scheduler Assert.AreNotEqual(orleansTS, TaskScheduler.Current);
+             // This code continues on the thread pool scheduler, not on the Orleans task scheduler Assert.AreNotEqual(orleansTS, TaskScheduler.Current);
              return res;
         } );